Plan

 The items you will need to invest in are suggested below.
 No need to buy new!
 Your local yard sales or thrift stores (Salvation Army, Good Will, etc.) will have what you need for a very reasonable price.
 You can also check Craigslist or Freecycle for these items.

 Exactly how many and what you will need will depend a lot on the size of your group, your set-up and what you plan to cook.
+By far, my most favorite pieces of equipment are my mini crock pots.
 But, the most important tool in pre-planing meals is a planned menu.

 Two or more 1 or 2-Quart size.
 I have two 1-quart and a 2-quart that work perfectly.